 When residents move into a new rental property, one of the first things they typically do is put in decorative elements.
-Occasionally, this desire to customize their rental property involves the exterior of the house as well.
+This desire to customize their rental property occasionally involves the house’s exterior.
 Many Upper Marlboro homeowners have a level of expectation for their residents to maintain the landscaping, and good residents are willing to do so.
-They want to take pride in their home too, even if they don’t really own it.
+They also want to take pride in their home, even if they don’t own it.

-Once your residents want to do changes to the property’s exterior, things can quickly become problematic.
-As the owner, you might get requests from residents planning to do changes such as turning a part of the yard into a vegetable garden, planting new trees or plants in the yard, or creating new flower beds.
-Additional exterior changes that residents might ask for include new exterior doors, light fixtures, or even replacing the house’s paint color.
+Things can quickly become problematic once your residents want to change the property’s exterior.
+As the owner, you might get requests from residents planning to make changes, such as turning a part of the yard into a vegetable garden, planting new trees or plants, or creating new flower beds.
+Residents might ask for additional exterior changes, including new doors and light fixtures, or replacing the house’s paint color.

 You may be tempted to permit them to make certain changes, particularly if they are willing to pay for it themselves.
 Nonetheless, it’s crucial to consider that not all modifications are for the better.
 If the resident’s work is of poor quality, it can significantly reduce your property values and your ability to rent the home down the road.

 At Real Property Management Gold, we know the hassles that can come from unauthorized property changes.
-We are committed to safeguarding your investment, and that entails making sure your residents understand what unauthorized changes are and the consequences for doing them.
+We are committed to safeguarding your investment, which entails ensuring your residents understand what unauthorized changes are and the consequences of doing them.
 Our property maintenance programs are designed to maximize the potential of your investment while minimizing costs.
 For additional information about our property management services, please contact us online or give us a call at 301-392-2172 today!

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.